oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

    Update `cloudcash.dart` to add the input boxes and button.
 If you are familiar with Flutter, feel free to skip to the code below!

    In Flutter, the screen layout is created in the `build` method which accepts a `BuildContext` as input and returns a `Widget`.
 If you want to create an entire screen, then you can return a `Scaffold` from this method.
-If you were create a reusable componeent that could be placed on different screens, then you would most likely return a `Wrap` instead - this is a non-visual component that contains one to many other components.
+If you were create a reusable component that could be placed on different screens, then you would most likely return a `Wrap` instead - this is a non-visual component that contains one to many other components.
 But in this case, you want to return an entire screen, so `Scaffold` is the best choice.

     > **Note**: This example uses the [Material](https://docs.flutter.dev/development/ui/widgets/material) library, so some of the information presented here is specific to Material applications.

    A `Scaffold` has an `appBar` property which controls the bar at the top of the screen which typically contains a title, and often also contains an icon to access a global menu (sometimes called a "hamburger").
 It also has a `body` property which contains the component (and that components children) that make up the main part of the screen.
 In this example we use the `Center` component as the root or base component.
 It centers its children on the screen.

    Put a `Container` in the `Center` and a `ListView` in the `Container`.
 A `ListView` displays it children in a list, typically horizontally, and if the list is too long to fit on the screen, it handles scrolling for you automatically - so a `ListView` is a very common component for laying out a screen in a mobile application.

    Inside the `ListView` put some more `Container`s and in those `Container`s put the actual `TextFields` which are used for input.

    Of course, at this point, you need some state!
 Notice that the `CloudCash` class extends `StatefulWidget` - this allows you to have state in this class.
 Also notice that you can override the `createState()` method to control what state you require.
 As you can see in the code below, a second cladd `_CloudCashState` is created, which extends `State<?>` and inside that class you can create stateful object, such as the two `TextEditingController`s that are defined, one for each of the two fields.

-   If you look again at the `TextField`s in the `build()` method, you will notice that they each have a `controller` property which points to the appropriate one of these two conrtollers.
+   If you look again at the `TextField`s in the `build()` method, you will notice that they each have a `controller` property which points to the appropriate one of these two controllers.
 This is how the link is established so that whatever a user enters in those controls will be stored in the state.

    Finally, notice that the `ElevatedButton` in the last `Container` has an `onPressed` property.
 In that property there is a call to a function called `processCloudCash` which is defined later in that same class.
 Right now, that function just logs a message.
 Later, you will update that function to make a REST call and give the user feedback about what happened.